 Funded by a grant from the Library of Congress, the Teaching with Primary Sources (TPS) program at Stanford University provides free, web-based instructional resources and professional development for K-12 teachers.

 Sam is the Margaret Jacks Professor of Education and Professor of History (by courtesy) and heads the Stanford History Education Group.
 His scholarship has been featured in The New York Times, The Washington Post, USA Today, and on NPR and C-SPAN.
 His 2003 book, Historical Thinking and Other Unnatural Acts: Charting the Future of Teaching the Past, received the Frederic W. Ness Award from the Association of American Colleges and Universities.

-Mark is the assistant director of the TPS program at Stanford University and a doctoral candidate in the Stanford School of Education.
+Mark is the assistant director of the TPS program at Stanford University.
+He earned his Ph.D. from the Stanford School of Education in 2014.
 He holds a B.A. in history and political science from the University of Northern Iowa and a M.A.T. in social studies education from the University of Iowa.
 Mark taught high school history and government in Cedar Rapids, Iowa, and history and psychology in Plano, Texas.
 His research focuses on the assessment of historical understanding.
 Contact: email@example.com.

-Joel is the assistant director of the TPS-Stanford and a doctoral candidate in the Stanford School of Education.
+Joel is the assistant director of the TPS-Stanford program.
+He earned his Ph.D. from the Stanford School of Education in 2013.
 He holds a B.A. in history from Brown University and a M.A. in Liberal Studies from Dartmouth College.
 He taught high school history in Thetford, Vermont.
 He teaches in the Stanford Teacher Education Program and studies how teachers use assessment data to inform instruction.
 Contact: firstname.lastname@example.org.